-I am so very grateful to my mum for not only setting an incredible example of what it means to be a home cook, but for teaching me how easy and enjoyable it is to put food on the table.
-I’m also grateful to my Nan, who taught us that we should never serve more than we can eat, and always reuse your leftovers and wash your ziplock bags!
+I am so very grateful to my mum for teaching me how easy and enjoyable it is to put food on the table.
+I’m also grateful to my Nan, who taught us that we should never serve more than we can eat, and to always reuse your leftovers and wash your ziplock bags!

 In fact, most of my favorite childhood memories are linked to the family kitchen.
 Dad’s famous spaghetti bolognese, Nan’s boiled potatoes with dollops of butter, Mum’s spinach and ricotta stuffed pastry, Mandy’s pavlova, Chella’s gratin…So many happy moments have been shared digging into a home cooked meal with people I love.

-If it wasn’t for my upbringing I would probably find this whole healthy eating thing to be quite challenging; from an outsiders perspective it can seem rather daunting to know what to eat and how to prepare it.
-(This is especially true living in Los Angeles where fad-diets reign supreme and the number of ‘superfoods’ in your pantry acts as a status symbol.)
+If it wasn’t for my upbringing I would probably find this whole healthy eating thing to be quite challenging; from an outsiders perspective, it can seem rather daunting to know what to eat and how to prepare it.

 There has never been an easier time to find recipes, watch cooking shows, or learn how to prepare ingredients on YouTube, yet we’re living in an age where people are cooking less than ever before.
 Part of this may be due to time (we’ll get to that) or not knowing how to cook (we’ll get to that too).
-However, I can also see that simple home cooking has been elevated to something gourmet, putting pressure on busy women to not only get food on the table, but to make it look like a Martha Stewart centerpiece.
+However, I also think we hit a snag when simple home cooking was elevated to something gourmet, putting pressure on busy women to not only get food on the table but to make it look like a Martha Stewart centerpiece.

-Home cooking shouldn’t be seen as something elitist, expensive or complicated; it should be simple, enjoyable and affordable.
+Home cooking shouldn’t be elitist, expensive or complicated; it should be simple, enjoyable and affordable.

-Healthy home cooking also doesn’t mean eating an undressed salad, or a meagre piece of fish with steamed asparagus.
-Making food from scratch let’s you be in control of the quality and quantity of ingredients that you’re using.
-This let’s you cut back on sodium, choose the best quality fats and meats, and bulk out the meal with lots of vegetables.
-It’s more economical, much better for you, and puts things like pizza back on the menu!
+Healthy home cooking also doesn’t mean eating an undressed salad, or a meager piece of fish with steamed asparagus.
+Making food from scratch puts you in control of the quality and quantity of ingredients that you’re using, which means you can make your favorite comfort-food recipes with a healthy twist.

-A 2015 study from Johns Hopkins University found that people who cook at home (without consciously trying to eat healthier or choose low calorie foods), eat at least 140 fewer calories per day.
-While that may seem small fry on a single day basis, at the end of the week that’s 980 calories, at the end of the month it’s 3920 calories, and at the end of the year you’d be saving over 47,000 calories — that’s all without ever looking at a calorie-counting app.
+A 2015 study from Johns Hopkins University found that people who cook at home — without consciously trying to eat healthier or choose low-calorie foods — eat at least 140 fewer calories per day.
+While that may seem unimpressive at first glance, by week’s end it saves 980 calories, in one month it shaves off 3920 calories, and at the end of the year you’d be eating over 47,000 fewer calories — all without ever looking at a calorie-counting app.